École internationale Lucille-Teasdale, Brossard (Québec)

 In the research phase, the students gathered and catalogued information in a critical manner in order to develop their project and help them understand the functions and importance of the building being reproduced.
 Written, visual, and even physical sources were consulted at this stage.

 External stakeholders working in the heritage field were invited to help guide the students, supporting their investigative work.
-Throughout the activity, the students were required present their findings to their peers and justify each of their decisions.
+Throughout the activity, the students were required to present their findings to their peers and justify each of their decisions.

 This learning experience involved several disciplines—including science, architecture, French, mathematics, sociology, and art—though it remained primarily focused on history and was centred, first and foremost, on historical thinking.